-An attribute is a name/value pair used for storing metadata in the AsciiDoc language.
-Attributes can be used to influence the syntax, control behavior, customize styles, activate or configure integrations, or store replacement content.
+An attribute is a name/value pair used for storing and disclosing metadata in the AsciiDoc language.
+Attributes can be used to influence the syntax, control behavior, customize styles, activate or configure integrations, or store inline replacement content.
 Attributes truly set AsciiDoc apart from other lightweight markup languages.

 An attribute is actually an abstract term.
 There are two concrete classifications of attributes: document attributes and element attributes.

 Document attributes, as the name implies, are associated directly with the document.
 They are used to export information about the document at runtime, control behavior of the processor, and to store reusable values or phrases.
 Thus, they are a sort of two-way communication channel with the processor.

 Document attributes can be referenced in the content using an attribute reference (whereever the attribute substitution is enabled).
 A document attribute can be defined either in the document using an attribute entry (typically in the document header) or from the API or CLI.
 Not all document attributes can be modified.